 Reasons for leaving the NDIS

 There are several reasons why you might leave the NDIS.
-When you leave the NDIS, you will no longer be a participant.
+When you leave the NDIS, you’ll no longer be a participant when you leave the NDIS.
 This means your plan will stop and you can’t use your funding.

 You choose to leave

 You might want to leave because you don’t want to be on the NDIS anymore.
-Perhaps you have met your goals, or developed your skills and independence.
+Perhaps you've met your goals or developed your skills and independence.

 What to do if you choose to leave

-If you choose to leave the NDIS, you must let us know in writing by completing the leaving the NDIS form.
+You must let us know in writing if you want to leave the NDIS, by completing the leaving the NDIS form.

 Leaving the NDIS form